NIDEC MINSTER CORPORATION

 Minster introduced its "P Series" or "Piece-Maker" presses in 1948.
 The first P2 was a double crank straight side press featuring Minster's patented CFC clutch, which was developed specifically for the demands of higher production speeds.
 The Minster P2 press was one of the first presses in the world designed exclusively for high production automatic progressive dies.

-Minster expanded its facilities in the 1950s with the construction of large assembly and machining bays.
+Minster expanded its facilities in the 1950s with the construction of a large assembly area and machining bays.
 Large additions in 1955 completed a growth spurt that saw the company double its footprint in less than a decade.

 Nidec Minster shipped its first E2 "HeviStamper" press in December of 1959.
 The E2 was designed to be a heavy-duty fabricated press built for some of the more demanding progressive die applications requiring a high-speed geared drive.
 The E2 quickly developed a reputation for quality, durability and resale value.